 I learned the phrase, “an embarrassment of riches” in a college poetry class, but I never fully understood it until we walked into the Egyptian museum.
-Many museums around the world have Egyptian pieces or play host to Egyptian exhibits, whether temporary or permanent.
-To have one stone sarcophagus, one golden mummy mask, one ancient chair can be a huge deal.
-So imagine walking into a gigantic building that is simply crammed with sarcophagi, 2000+ year old furniture, and not one, not two—but three whole rooms of mummies.
-It’s a lot of a good thing, so it’s best to come prepared.
+Many museums around the world have Egyptian pieces or play host to Egyptian exhibits, temporary or permanent.
+Having one stone sarcophagus, one golden mummy mask, one ancient chair can be a huge deal.
+So imagine walking into a gigantic building that is crammed with sarcophagi, 2000+ year old furniture, and not one, not two—but three whole rooms of mummies.
+It’s a lot of a good thing, so it’s best to do research when planning your visit to the Egyptian Museum.

 Exploring the Egyptian Museum